openturns/openturns/python/doc/usecases/use_case_wingweight.rst

 * Forrester, A., Sobester, A., & Keane, A. (2008).
 Engineering design via surrogate modelling: a practical guide.
 Wiley.

 * Moon, H., Dean, A. M., & Santner, T. J. (2012).
 Two-stage sensitivity-based group screening in computer experiments.
-Technometrics, 54(4), 376-387
+Technometrics, 54(4), 376-387.

 * Raymer D.P.
 (2018).
 Aircraft Design: a conceptual approach.
 American Institute of Aeronautics and Astronautics.

 Load the use case
 -----------------

-We can load this model from the use cases module as follows :
+We can load this model from the use cases module as follows:

 .. code-block:: python